thwfhk/lambdaSC/README.md

 This is a simple interpreter for $\lambda_{sc}$, a calculus for scoped effects & handlers.

-The interpreter supports parsing, type inference, and evaluation.
+The interpreter supports parsing, type inference, evaluation, and printing.

 ## Getting Started

-Make sure you have [stack](https://docs.haskellstack.org/en/stable/README/) installed for your device.
+Make sure you have [stack](https://docs.haskellstack.org/en/stable/README/) installed.

-Build the project:
+Build the interpreter:

 ```
 stack build
 ```

-Run the interpreter using the following command:
+Run the interpreter with a given file using the following command:

 ```
 stack exec lambdaSC-exe inputFileName
 ```

-For example, `stack exec lambdaSC-exe test/once.sc` gives the following output:
+For example, running `stack exec lambdaSC-exe test/intro.sc` gives the following output:

 ```
 [PARSE SUCCESS 🥳]: